prestsoftware/prest/docs/src/models/fc.rst

 .. centered:: and

 .. math::
     x\sim y\;\; \text{for distinct}\; x,y\; \text{in}\; X.

 |

 .. tip::
-     When analysing other models that generalize utility maximization/rational choice, Prest |version| only considers instances of the more general models that do not overlap with those covered by the above two variants of utility maximization.
+     When analysing other models that generalize utility maximization/rational choice, Prest only considers instances of the more general models that do not overlap with those covered by the above two variants of utility maximization.
      It is therefore recommended that utility maximization/rational choice always be included in all model-estimation tasks.

 .. tip::
-     When "Utility Maximization - Swaps" is selected, Prest |version| computes the "Swaps" index that is analyzed in :cite:authors:`apesteguia-ballester15` :cite:yearpar:`apesteguia-ballester15`.
+     When "Utility Maximization - Swaps" is selected, Prest computes the "Swaps" index that is analyzed in :cite:authors:`apesteguia-ballester15` :cite:yearpar:`apesteguia-ballester15`.

      *Note:* this is only possible for forced- and single-valued choice datasets.